I just returned from meditating for over 100 hours in the span of just 10 days.

 Even worse, I’m still swallowing as I’m falling asleep.
 I’m not thinking about it anymore, so maybe it’s just a physiological pattern at this point.
 Dear god I hope sleep fixes everything.

-Sleep did not fix it.
+fix it.
 I woke up swallowing during the night.
 It’s still happening at 4am.

 Worse yet, today is Vipassana Day, the first day that we’ll be practicing the true form of the technique.
 This means two things: